ryuuni/KERMit/README.md

 $ export SQLALCHEMY_DATABASE_URI_DEV=<<URI for DB>>             # uri for the db
 ```

-For production settings, add the environmental variables above, and change the following:
+For production settings, add the environmental variables above, but change the following:
 ```
 $ export APP_SETTINGS="server.config.ProductionConfig"
 $ export FLASK_ENV="production"